 In August 2021, Afghanistan became the only country in the world to formally ban girls from secondary and higher education.
 Where others saw impossibility, Right to Learn Afghanistan (formerly Canadian Women for Women in Afghanistan) saw an urgent call to act.
 The result was Darakht-e Danesh Classroom — meaning "Knowledge Tree" in Dari — an online school that has become a lifeline for Afghan girls denied their fundamental right to learn.

 Students are not passive recipients but active architects of their education.
-The student-led Literary Club has won international awards, including Harvard essay competitions.
+The student-led Literary Club has won international essay competitions.
 The Science Club, Speaker Series featuring Afghan women role models, and biannual feedback surveys all reflect student voice.
 Families facing economic hardship receive Learning Plus Baskets with books and food staples; students needing connectivity receive devices and internet.

 Holding consultative status with UNESCO and ECOSOC, Right to Learn Afghanistan embodies the transformative power of education.
 As one Grade 9 student said, "DD Classroom is not just a place of learning for me; it's a small Afghanistan that is rooted in the hearts of everyone who is learning here."
 In the world's most hostile environment for girls' education, this school proves that hope, resilience, and the right to learn cannot be extinguished.